migzpogi/migzpogi.github.io/docs/md/awesome/awesome.md

 * [The True Size Of](https://thetruesize.com/) - Shows a country's true size
 * [github1s](https://github.com/conwnet/github1s) - One second to read GitHub code with VS Code.
 * [Sonic Pi](https://sonic-pi.net/) - Code-based music creation and performance tool
+* [Bartosz Ciechanowski](https://ciechanow.ski/archives/) - One of the best websites out there.

 ## [article](:Icon) Articles
 * [Reputation](https://www.theplayerstribune.com/posts/reputation-julius-randle-new-york-knicks-basketball-nba) - I'm grateful for the chance to make a second first impression.
 I'm damn proud to be a Knick.